 A lot of places I saw people asking for ways to generate Insert statements.

-We do have GUI Tools which can extract insert statements for us readily. of the time I choose the MySQLDump way to generate insert statements.
+We do have GUI Tool which can extract insert statements for us readily.
+Some of the times I choose the MySQLDump way to generate insert statements.

 But mind is very unstable and hungry, we don’t stop at one solution.